wp-plugins/recent-facebook-posts/readme.txt

 = How to configure this plugin? =
 Create a new Facebook application and fill in the field where it asks for your website URL.
 Then go to the configuration page of Recent Facebook Posts and copy-paste your App ID and App Secret.
 Have a look at the screenshots if you're not clear about which fields you need.

+= Why do I need to create a Facebook application? =
+In order to query content on Facebook an application is needed.
+Facebook doesn't allow their content publicly to anyone, they want to know "who is asking".
+You don't need to submit your app to the App Center in order for it to work though.

 == Screenshots ==